Click the links below to find more information:

 The Bachelor of Health Sciences program is designed to provide students with a firm foundation for understanding leadership principles, health education, and the role of health care in a contemporary society.
 The program helps students develop analytical skills and personal characteristics necessary for leadership positions in health care.

 The health sciences degree provides students with opportunities for career advancement when the bachelor's degree is required for promotion into management and leadership positions.
 Students graduating from this program may consider opportunities to pursue graduate-level studies in the Master of Health Sciences program, after completing the bachelor's program.

 The Health Sciences program is designed for, but not limited to, part-time, non-traditional students.
 Students may be admitted in the summer semester.
-The application deadline is April 1.
+The application deadline for the summer admission is April 15.
+The application deadline for the fall admission is June 15.
 Courses are offered on a rotational basis.
 Online instruction is the primary method of content delivery.

 Students who successfully complete two three-hour courses per semester can generally expect a timely completion of the health sciences degree, whether in Track I or Track II.
 Advisors are available by telephone, e-mail or in-person.

 Professionals from various health care disciplines choose to complete a degree in health sciences.
 Health care professionals may be eligible to enroll in one of two curriculum tracks in the Health Sciences Program.